Skip to Main Content

 Gain clarity around the bibliometrics used in University Rankings.
 Analyze, understand and generate insights based on the bibliometric datasets used in the THE and QS World University Rankings and the THE Impact Rankings.

-1. In the Overview module, go to the Rankings tab
+1. In the Explore section, go to the Rankings page in the left-hand panel

 2. View the Overall ranking positions across the major university rankings

-3. Select THE World University Rankings, THE Impact Rankings or QS World University Rankings to explore and analyze the bibliometric datasets in more detail
+3. Select THE World University Rankings, THE Impact Rankings, QS World University Rankings or ARWU Ranking to explore and analyze the bibliometric datasets in more detail

 4. View and analyze the trends in the bibliometric drivers to enrich your understanding and inform your rankings strategy and plans